-Get ready for the HAYESVILLE YACHT CLUB 2023
+Let's go sailing with the HAYESVILLE YACHT CLUB Lake Chatuge, NC 2023

-The H.Y.C. also known as the Hillbilly Yacht Club, will be premiring in the Spring of 2023.
-We're going to introduce Chatuge Lake to one-design sailboat racing in Catalina 22's!
+The H.Y.C., also known as the Hayesville Yacht Club or you can call it the Hiawassee Yacht Club, premiered in the Spring of 2023.
+We're going to build a sailing community and introduce Lake Chatuge to one-design sailboat racing and cruising in Catalina 22's!
 The Club will be a full level learning experience with the emphises on bouy racing in the same class of boat.
 The Catalina 22 is an ideal choice of class as there are many avialable for sale and they can still be purchased at a very resonable price.
 Come learn the love of sailing and more specifically, one-design sailboat racing at the new H.Y.C.

-Construction is almost complete on the H.Y.C. boat shed!
+Construction is now complete on the H.Y.C. boat shed!
 (January 2023)

 The love of sailing and yacht racing!